34 Easy Braids for Long Hair to Up Your Game in No Time

 Gasp, you don’t have eyes at the back of your head?
 Well, thankfully, this foolproof look, which entails you just tying hair off in a low pony and free-braiding till the ends, ensures you don’t need anything other than two elastics.

-Great for festivals, poolside parties and just general chillaxing, this no-brainer of a braid can live solo or in multiples around your head.
+Great for festivals, poolside parties, and just general chillaxing, this no-brainer of a braid can live solo or in multiples around your head.
+Seal the ends of these tiny braids with a quick mist of hairspray to secure the ends without bothering with a hair tie.

 For a more uniformed look, grab two equidistant strips of hair and begin a three-strand plait on each.
 Leave the ends loose to unravel as they wish, or tie off with an invisible elastic for the full effect.